How Much Does HVAC Repair and Maintenance Cost?

 - Broken expansion valve: $300 to $500 (CAD 390 to CAD 650)

 - Broken capacitor: $100 to $250 (CAD 130 to CAD 330)

 - Freon leak: $200 to $1,500 (CAD 260 to CAD 1,950)

 - Evaporator coil leak: $200 to $1,500 (CAD 260 to CAD 1,950)

 - Damaged compressor: $600 to $2,500 (CAD 780 to CAD 3,260)

 Installing a New HVAC Unit

 Sometimes, an HVAC system can’t be fixed with replacement parts.
 You can expect a well-maintained HVAC unit to last 15 years or more, but it will need to be replaced eventually.
 The cost of installation will depend on whether you need new ductwork.
-It costs $2,000 to $9,000 (CAD 2,600 to CAD 11,750) to switch out your old AC unit with a new one, according to HomeGuide.
+It costs $2,000 to $9,000 (CAD 2,600 to CAD 11,750) to switch out your old AC unit with a new one, according to Fixr.
 A new furnace will cost between $2,000 and $5,400 (CAD 2,600 and CAD 7,000) on average.

 Labor usually accounts for 40% to 50% of your total project cost, but other expenses may crop up, too.
 You may need to obtain a permit to install a new unit.
 In some cases, a concrete foundation must be poured for the new unit.